Having a contract dispute with your employer can be frustrating and stressful. But you don’t have to face this challenge alone.

 - Get advice from a third party, such as a firm of specialist employment solicitors.

 - Record relevant events that could form part of your case (including dates and times).

-- Keep copies of all relevant correspondence (emails, letters, faxes etc.).
+- Keep copies of all relevant correspondence (emails, letters, messages etc.).

 What form do disputes take?

 If you have a dispute with a current employer, you should first try to resolve any issues you have informally.
 If you can’t, you can use their grievance procedure, and can appeal if your employer does not uphold your complaint.

 If you have a dispute with your former employer regarding unfair dismissal, discrimination or unfair deductions from your pay, you can take your case to an employment tribunal.